5 Foods to Enjoy During Mardi Gras

 Mardi Gras is a time of celebration, parades, jazz music and, of course, FOOD!
-Combine all those fun things and you get one of the South’s oldest traditions.
-Originating in Mobile, Alabama, the actual day of Mardi Gras usually occurs in the month of February, though it may fall as late as March 9.
-In 2020, the season’s final day of revelry (also known as Fat Tuesday) is February 25.
+Combine all those fun things, and you get one of the South’s oldest traditions.
+Originating in Mobile, Alabama, the actual day of Mardi Gras usually occurs in the month of February, though it may fall as late as early March.
+In 2023, the season’s final day of revelry (also known as Fat Tuesday) is February 21.

 Read about these must-try Mardi Gras dishes below, then be sure to sample all of them while you celebrate with us.
 Laissez les bon temps rouler, y’all!

 At the top of our must-try festive food is, of course, king cake.
 This cinnamon roll-esque cake is typically coated with icing in classic Mardi Gras colors – yellow, purple and green – and is sometimes filled with cream cheese, fruity flavors or a pecan praline spread.
 Hidden inside the most traditional versions of these cakes is a miniature plastic baby known as the “king cake baby.”
 It is said to bring a year of good luck to whoever gets the piece with it hidden inside.
 Rouses Market, located in Orange Beach, is known to offer a wide variety of king cakes during the Mardi Gras season.
 You can even order online!

 Tossed from floats and available in huge-quantity boxes, moon pies are a tremendously popular take-home item from a parade.
 Made up of two round graham crackers with a melted marshmallow between, and coated with your choice of banana, peanut butter or chocolate icing, these mini treats are the perfect handheld snack at any Mardi Gras gathering.
 Try popping them in the microwave for a warm delight!